What is Retail Arbitrage? A Simple Definition

 Find products to buy.
 Buy them.
 List them online to resell.
 Pretty simple, right?
 On the surface, yes.
 In practice?
 Not so much.

 You’ll find that some people are willing to pay over retail just to have the item.
 However, this approach doesn’t generally work in multiple niche markets.
 And is often frowned upon since it hurts the brands.
-And in some situations, you may find a brand-restricted product that you cannot sell via Amazon retail arbitrage.
+You may encounter what is called a “barrier to entry“, and in some situations, you may find a brand-restricted product that you cannot sell via Amazon retail arbitrage.

 Why Does Retail Arbitrage Work?